-example was in Germany.
-BNetzA set the PIA obligation in the WLA market, and thus was limited to the deployment of fixed VHCNs and could not be used for WDC access purposes (including the deployment of mobile stations).
-Likewise, AKOS indicated that PIA was regulated as part of the residential mass market, while other use cases (e.g. mobile backhaul) were possible on the basis of symmetric regulation.
+However, BEREC notes that limitations on usage may be linked to the way in which the markets have been defined.
+Besides NKom's case that was mentioned above, another example was in Germany where BNetzA sets the PIA obligation in the WLA market, and thus was limited to the deployment of fixed VHCNs and could not be used for WDC access purposes (including the deployment of mobile stations).
+Likewise, AKOS indicated that PIA was regulated as part of the residential mass market, while other use cases (e.g. mobile backhaul), although outside the scope of the SMP-based access obligations, were possible on the basis of symmetric regulation.

-In terms of potential geographical segmentation, all the NRAs that responded (18) noted that the SMP remedies regarding PIA had been imposed on a national level, and thus did not vary geographically, with some nuances.
+In terms of potential geographical segmentation, all the NRAs that responded (18) noted that the SMP remedies regarding PIA had been imposed on a national level, and thus did not vary geographically, albeit with some nuances.
 NMHH stressed that, as several operators had been deemed to have SMP, remedies applied to the former concession areas of each of the incumbent operators.
 In the Italian case, SMP regulation was not imposed in the whole country, as some municipalities had been identified as competitive (i.e. ex ante regulation did not apply in those areas).

 Networks with a particular status, such as wholesale-only and/or publicly funded, were out of the scope of PI regulation in an asymmetric setting.
-Most of the NRAs (18 out of 20 the question) chose that option.
-Indeed, there typically need to be more wholesale customers of PIA in order to rollout state aided networks and access is regulated by different means.
+Most of the NRAs (18 out of 20 that responded) supported this view.
 However, BIPT indicated that the wholesale-only operators and/or publicly funded VHCNs that were jointly controlled by SMP operators had inherited the regulatory SMP obligations imposed by the NRA.
-AGCOM noted that the SMP operator had recently notified its separation into a wholesale-only undertaking and a new market analysis was starting soon to assess the impact of this modification on SMP conditions and related remedies.
+Finally, AGCOM noted that the SMP operator had recently notified its separation into a wholesale-only undertaking and a new market analysis was starting soon to assess the impact of this modification on SMP conditions and related remedies.

-5.2.
+4.2.
 Remedies applied by NRAs to physical infrastructure